Weakly Chained Spaces

-\begin{remark} In \cite{Detal}, the authors made a simple translation of the Berestovskii-Plaut construction into the language of Rips complexes.
+\begin{remark} In \cite{Detal}, Brodskiy-Dydak-LeBuz-Mitra made what amounts to a simple translation of the Berestovskii-Plaut construction into the language of Rips complexes, although despite made being aware of this fact years before publication, the authors unfortunately did not acknowledge this in their paper.
 Their construction involves a notion of \textquotedblleft generalized paths\textquotedblright\ from shape theory of the 1970's due to Krasinkiewicz-Minc (\cite{KM}).
 It is natural to consider the space of all generalized paths starting at a basepoint and imitate the traditional construction of the universal cover.
-Why this was done sooner is not clear, but evidently the new ingredient, \textquotedblleft inspired by\textquotedblright\ the Berestovskii-Plaut paper, is to give this space a uniform structure.
-However, Section 7 of \cite{Detal}, billed as a \textquotedblleft comparison\textquotedblright\ with the Berestovskii-Plaut construction, does not completely describe the situation.
+Why this was not done sooner is not clear, but evidently the new ingredient, \textquotedblleft inspired by\textquotedblright\ the Berestovskii-Plaut paper, is to give this space a uniform structure.
+However, Section 7 of \cite{Detal}, billed as a \textquotedblleft comparison\textquotedblright\ with the Berestovskii-Plaut construction, is inadequate.
 In fact, their construction is precisely the same as the Berestovskii-Plaut construction via a simple and natural identification of elements of $\widetilde{X}$ with generalized paths starting at the basepoint, as is discussed in the two paragraphs after Example 17 in \cite{Peq}.